coreruleset/documentation/content/deployment/quick_start.md

 ### Setting Up the Main Configuration File

 After extracting the rule set files, the next step is to set up the main OWASP Core Rule Set configuration file.
-An example configuration file is provided as part of the release package, located in the main directory: `csr-setup.conf.example`.
+An example configuration file is provided as part of the release package, located in the main directory: `crs-setup.conf.example`.

 {{% notice note %}}
 Other aspects of ModSecurity, particularly engine-specific parameters, are controlled by the ModSecurity "recommended" configuration rules, `modsecurity.conf-recommended`.
 This file comes packaged with ModSecurity itself.